Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 Loop guarantees

 The loop is self-healing and bounded.
-A few invariants worth knowing here:
+The invariants that matter here:

-• Client tools (a Tool with no execute) cannot be auto-run — the loop stops and returns them in toolCalls so the caller owns the round-trip.
+• Client tools (a key present in tools with no execute) cannot be auto-run — the loop stops and returns them in toolCalls so the caller owns the round-trip.

-• Runaway guard: the same tool failing on three consecutive steps hard-stops the loop.
+• Runaway guard: the same tool erroring on three consecutive steps hard-stops the loop.
+Unknown-tool errors and tool timeouts count toward it; approval denials do not.

-• Stop on tool count, not finishReason: the loop continues whenever the last step emitted tool calls, even if the provider reported finish: stop (a Gemini quirk).
+• Stop on tool count, not finishReason: the loop continues whenever the last step emitted tool calls, even when the provider reported finish: stop.
+This is a live-verified Gemini behaviour, not a hypothetical.

-For the full set of agentic invariants — immutable history, parallel execution, the runaway guards, and the Gemini stop-bug guard — see the tool loop reference.
+For the full anatomy — the exact per-step ordering, immutable history, parallel execution, and every guard — see the tool loop reference.

 See also